01-edu/public/subjects/pimp-my-style/README.md

 ### Provided files

+You have at your disposal the following files that you can download to test locally:

-- Check the HTML file [index.html](/public/subjects/pimp-my-style/index.html), which includes:
+- the HTML file [index.html](/public/subjects/pimp-my-style/index.html) to open in the browser, which includes:

   - the JS script running some code, and which will also allow to run yours
   - some CSS pre-styled classes: feel free to use those as they are, or modify them

-- Import `styles` from the data file [data.js](/public/subjects/pimp-my-style/data.js)
+- the data file [data.js](/public/subjects/pimp-my-style/data.js) from which you can import `styles`

 ### Expected result